 In summary, the timescale for a typical Criminal Injuries Compensation Authority payout is around 12 to 18 months.
 Factors that could affect how long a claim will take include the complexity of the claim and the level of compensation it could pay.
 Cases where ongoing treatment is required will take much longer.

 If you want to know how long does a CICA claim take to payout, it’s important to be wary that delays may pop up in some cases, slowing the process of securing compensation.
 Delays to a claim are primarily caused by the need for CICA to gather and correlate evidence from multiple sources before the claim can be evaluated fully.
 If a party to the claim, such as the police or a medical professional, delay providing evidence, this could delay the claim.

 For claims where the criminal was not apprehended or convicted, the CICA might need additional information from the police and other parties in order for a claim to be evaluated, and this can cause a delay.

 Lastly, in claims where the prognosis for the recovery of the victim is not yet known, the CICA may decide to defer making a decision until more is known about the health of the victim.

-It is very hard to answer the question, how much compensation do you get for assault?
-As each claim is different.
-However, the table below, which is based on CICA criminal injury amounts, can give you a rough idea of the range of compensation you might be able to claim.
+It is very hard to answer the question ‘how much compensation do you get for assault?’ as each claim is different.
+However, the table below – our criminal injury compensation calculator table – is based on CICA criminal injury amounts.
+In providing these figures, we hope we can give you a rough idea of the range of compensation you might be able to claim.

 |Injured arm||Loss of the non-dominant arm or the dominant arm||£33,000 to £55,000|